kyleb740/foodShare/README.md

   Run ‘mongod’ to start mongo service
   Run ‘npm start’ to begin the app server process
-  Open a localhost windows to the port it’s running on Go to the signup panel and enter your info
-  Click submit then you will be taken to the account page where you can use CRUD functions
+  Open a localhost windows to the port it’s running on Go to the sign in panel and enter email: kebrew2@gmail.com password: pass Click submit then you will be taken to the account page where you can use CRUD functions